azsk/AzTS-docs/Control coverage/Feature/VirtualMachine.md

 ### Control Spec

 > **Passed:**
-> NSG is configured and no inbound port is open or NSG is configured and only allowed ports are open..
+> NSG is configured and no inbound port is open or NSG is configured and only allowed ports are open.
 >
 > **Failed:**
 > No NSG is configured on VM or NSG is configured but other than allowed ports are open.